Jeffleecy/GermlineVariantCalling/README.md

 # Germline Variant Calling
-These are the scripts to perform variant calling from NGS data
+This directory lists scripts for performing variant calling from NGS data.
+The following describes theses tools' functions and characteristics.

 ### Sentieon
-   - Function:
+   -
    -
 ## GATK